 COPD refers to a group of diseases that impair the flow of air to the lungs, making it more difficult to breathe.

 A 2015 systematic review and meta-analysis looked at the link between psoriasis and COPD.
-The researchers concluded that people with psoriasis had a greater risk of developing COPD, compared to the general population.
-The risk was higher in people with severe psoriasis.
+The researchers concluded that people with psoriasis had a

 Like psoriasis, sarcoidosis is an inflammatory disease that affects the lung and other organs.
 Sarcoidosis causes abnormal masses of inflamed tissue, called granulomas, to form in the organs.